Artificial-Pancreas/iAPS/FAQ.md

 - Yes.
 For that you need to open the loop in settings and the button will appear on the main screen.

-## how to run the loop on demand manually?
+## How to run the loop on demand manually?

 - There is no way of doing that.
 You can force the data update by long-tapping the loop icon.
 If this actions gets any new data, loop will be recalculated.

-## How to change BG units?

-- Preferences -> Glucose units.
-You will then have to set targets and insulin sensitivity and restart the application.

 ## How to get BG values from Spike/Diabox?